-Here, the solution to the optimization problem (\ref{weight-problem}), i.e., the restored HSI $\hat{\X}$, has a mapping relation with three elements.
-Without a doubt, the noisy HSI $\Y$ is the basic element to find $\hat{\X}$.
+Here, the solution to the optimization problem \eqref{weight-problem}, i.e., the restored image $\hat{\X}$, is determined by three elements.
+Clearly, the noisy image $\Y$ is the fundamental element in determining $\hat{\X}$.
 The second element is the network parameter $\theta$.
-It first determines the weight $\W=h_\theta(\Y)$ and then the weight influences the optimization results.
-The third element is the regularization term $R$ which distinguishes the denoising models.
-Different denoising models would also result in different restored HSIs.
-Overall, the noisy HSI $\Y$, the network parameter $\theta$ and the model regularization $R$ determine the final restored HSI $\hat{\X}$.
+It first determines the weight $\W=h_\theta(\Y)$, which then influences the optimization results.
+The third element is the regularization term $R$ that distinguishes between different denoising models.
+Different denoising models also result in different restored images.
+Overall, the noisy image $\Y$, the network parameter $\theta$ and the model regularization $R$ collectively determine the final restored image $\hat{\X}$.
 Fig.~\ref{fig-mapping} briefly shows their relationship.
-Note that such mapping relation is implicit because it is achieved by solving an optimization problem.
+Note that such mapping is implicit because it is obtained by solving an optimization problem.

-From Eq. \eqref{def-x}, it is clear that to train network $\theta$, we need ``clean/noisy" training data and denoising models.
+From \eqref{def-x}, it is clear that to train the network $h_\theta$, we need ``clean/noisy" training data and denoising models.
 Thus, a bi-level optimization framework is formulated as follows:

-Problem (\ref{multi-bilevel-up}) and (\ref{multi-bilevel-down}) are called upper-level and lower-level problems, respectively.
-There are $T$ different denoising models in the lower-level problem (\ref{multi-bilevel-down}). $R_t(\X)$ is the regularization term of the $t$-th denoising model.
-The training dataset is written as $\{(\Y_{t i_t}, \Xgt_{t i_t})\}_{i_t=1}^{N_t}{}_{t=1}^{T}$, where $\Y_{t i_t}$ means the $i_t$-th noisy HSI for the $t$-th denoising model and $\Xgt_{t i_t}$ is the corresponding ground-truth HSI. $N_t$ is the number of training pairs for the $t$-th model.
-For convenience, $\hat{\X}_{t i_t}(\theta)$ is the abbreviation for $\hat{\X}(\Y_{t i_t}, \theta, R_t)$, which means the solution to the $t$-th denoising model with noisy HSI $\Y_{t i_t}$.
+Problem \eqref{multi-bilevel-up} and \eqref{multi-bilevel-down} are referred to as upper-level and lower-level problems, respectively.
+There are $T$ different denoising models in the lower-level problem \eqref{multi-bilevel-down}. $R_t(\X)$ is the regularization term of the $t$-th denoising model.
+The training dataset is written as $\{(\Y_{t,i_t}, \Xgt_{t,i_t})\}_{i_t=1}^{N_t}{}_{t=1}^{T}$, where $\Y_{t,i_t}$ denotes the $i_t$-th noisy image for the $t$-th denoising model and $\Xgt_{t,i_t}$ is the corresponding ground-truth image. $N_t$ is the number of training pairs for the $t$-th model.
+For convenience, $\hat{\X}_{t,i_t}(\theta)$ denotes $\hat{\X}(\Y_{t,i_t}, \theta, R_t)$, which means the solution to the $t$-th denoising model for the noisy image $\Y_{t,i_t}$.